Cumulo-pro/cumulo-celestia-infra/research/bot-fun/bot-fun-evaluation-report.md

 ## 8. Other operational notes

-- **"Agents run only while this tab is open"** — this in-app banner directly contradicts marketing copy ("they hit the trenches for you, even while you sleep"). **Corroborated independently on Discord:** a user requested a mobile app specifically so agents could run in the background 24/7, confirming this is a felt limitation for other testers, not just an artifact of our own setup.
+- **"Agents run only while this tab is open"**: this in-app banner directly contradicts marketing copy ("they hit the trenches for you, even while you sleep"). **Corroborated independently on Discord:** a user requested a mobile app specifically so agents could run in the background 24/7, confirming this is a felt limitation for other testers, not just an artifact of our own setup.
 - **Faucet policy changed mid-beta**: dropped from 20 → 5 TIA, then was fully paused ("codes do not come with funds for now") within the ~24h window of this test.
 - **Treasury cannot be fully drained via Fund**: the UI enforces a small reserve for gas, but the exact minimum reserve is not displayed upfront, users discover it via a failed "Insufficient balance" error after selecting a preset amount.
 - **Minimum viable launch cost confirmed empirically: ~1.1 TIA** (1.0 TIA launch buy + gas cushion), per the agent's own calculation, though this does *not* include the cost of art generation/regeneration, which should be budgeted separately (see Section 5).